 The Supai Village is small and very modest.
-It has a small store, a school, the lodge, a restaurant, some community buildings, and private homes.
-Please be respectful and don’t take pictures in the village of the buildings or the people, but feel free to look around.
+It has a small store, a school, a lodge, a restaurant, community buildings, and private homes.
+Please be respectful and don’t take pictures of the buildings or people in the village, but feel free to look around.

 You’ll also see a helicopter pad that’s used by the tribe.
 Hikers are allowed to fly if there’s space (locals are prioritized).
 However, I don’t recommend missing the opportunity to hike this trail unless you must.
 The helicopter is also used for medical emergencies as well.

 Once you’re at the village, you have two miles left to get to the campground.
 But first, you’ll see Fifty Foot Falls and New Navajo Falls.
-They’re a lot smaller than Havasu and Mooney Falls that you’ll see in the campground.
+They’re a lot smaller than Havasu and Mooney Falls, which you’ll see in the campground.
 However, they’re the same beautiful aquamarine blue color and worth visiting.

 Once you get to the campground, choose an open spot to set up camp.
 If you go during monsoon season (you’ll see signs posted to remind you), choose a camp away from the water on higher ground.

-Once you’ve explored the area a bit, head to Mooney Falls, a bit further back in the campground.
-It’s around a half a mile from Havasu Falls and you’ll see some incredible views from above.
+Once you’ve explored the area, head to Mooney Falls, a bit further back in the campground.
+It’s around half a mile from Havasu Falls, and you’ll see some incredible views from above.

 A couple of miles beyond Mooney Falls is Beaver Falls.
-Not as many people go this far, so the area is a lot less crowded.
-The falls are much smaller than Mooney and Havasu Falls but it’s every bit as beautiful.
+Not as many people go this far, so the area is much less crowded.
+The falls are much smaller than Mooney and Havasu Falls, but it’s equally beautiful.

-You’ll cross Havasu Creek a number of times and the path is winding and not always well marked.
+You’ll cross Havasu Creek several times, and the path are winding and not always well marked.
 This route takes you over a 2×4 plank and a slotted “bridge,” so your spirit of adventure doesn’t end with the climb down to Mooney Falls.